LinnSC/LinnSC/README.md

 My name is Linn and I am a Frontend Developer.

-I am from Stavanger in Norway, but I live in the rainy city of Bergen :umbrella:
+I am from Stavanger - Norway, but I live in the rainy city of Bergen :umbrella:
 <br />

 I love cats :cat:, coding, creating stuff, great design (in all shapes and forms), hiking, traveling, fashion and interior design.